oppia/oppia-web-developer-docs/Protractor.md

 * [ ] If you make a generally useful function, add it to the relevant utilities file so that other people can benefit from it too.
 * [ ] You will need to provide screenshots showing that the tests aren't flaky after your changes.
 The requirements are detailed above in the [Temporary Flakiness Mitigation Measures](https://github.com/oppia/oppia/wiki/End-to-End-Tests#temporary-flakiness-mitigation-measures) section.
 * [ ] Variables should be named as nouns, and functions should be named as verbs.
 In particular, make sure your page element variable names are nouns.
 For example, use `itemSelectButton` instead of `itemSelect`.
-* [ ] All HTML classes you reference in root selectors in the tests should begin with `protractor-test-`.
-If you can't change the classes on an element you need to select, find a parent element you can change and then chain the selectors like this: `element(by.css('.protractor-test-parent-element')).element(by.css('.class-of-element-you-cannot-change'))` or like this: `element(by.css('.protractor-test-parent-element .class-of-element-you-cannot-change'))`.
+* [ ] All HTML classes you reference in root selectors in the tests should begin with `e2e-test-`.
+If you can't change the classes on an element you need to select, find a parent element you can change and then chain the selectors like this: `element(by.css('.protractor-test-parent-element')).element(by.css('.class-of-element-you-cannot-change'))` or like this: `element(by.css('.e2e-test-parent-element .class-of-element-you-cannot-change'))`.

 ### Important Tips